Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

-- What does Netspeed offer?
-Fibre, wireless and rural broadband plans
+Netspeed offers fibre, wireless and rural broadband plans.

 - The highlights: Soft data caps, 5 free email accounts, phone plans, no contract for some plans

 - Watch out for: Some plans are not available in all locations

 Offering broadband plans, web design and hosting services to Kiwis since 2003, Netspeed is all about providing simple solutions and fast and effective products.
 This provider is now one of the leading rural broadband companies and has also added fibre broadband to its list of services.

 If you’ve found that getting connected has been challenging, or fibre isn’t an option where you live, Netspeed may be able to help with its wireless and rural broadband plans.

 Types of plans offered by Netspeed and pricing

-Netspeed has five fibre plans with download speeds ranging from 30Mbps to 1000Mbps.
-All plans are on a 12-month contract to begin with and then move to a month to month contract.
+Netspeed has three fibre plans with download speeds ranging from 50Mbps to 950Mbps.
+All standard fibre broadband plans have a no fixed-term contract option.